Playing favorites is one of the most damaging problems in any group of people.

 4. Be specific about what the person did

-When you write a recognition, make sure that you are specific about what that person did.
-The focus should not be on the person, instead of on what the person has achieved.
+When you express recognition, make sure that you are specific about what that person did.
+The focus should not be on the person, instead, it should be on what has been achieved.

 Instead, you can educate others what James does to earn praise by writing something like this-